opendatasoft/ods-documentation/content/configure/managing_domain/security/en/article.md

 The domain access list is made of users and groups of users to which permissions are attached.
 Two different set of permissions can be defined: permissions related to regular users and permissions related to admin users (those guys with super powers).
 The permissions make it possible to give simple read access to the dataset catalog, to create and publish new datasets and even to be able to visualize and modify any dataset of the domain.

 Then, at the dataset level, it is possible to even further refine the security model by giving specific access to users or groups to either view or modify the dataset.
 It is also possible to define advanced filters so that a given user will only see some fields and/or a subset of the dataset records.

-[TODO: We should make a schema out of this, I’ll give it a try ASAP]

 ### Configuring your domain's security policy